Agent Smith: The Matrix Revolutions

 By the start of the third film, Smith has managed to copy himself over nearly every humanoid in the Matrix, giving him complete control over the "Core Network" (the underlying foundation of the inner workings of the Matrix); even the Machines cannot stop him.
 The Oracle explains to Neo that he and Smith have become equal in power and that Smith is Neo's negative, a result of the Matrix's equation trying to balance itself.
 She tells Neo that Smith will destroy both the Matrix and the real world unless he is stopped.
 Smith soon assimilates the Oracle, gaining her power of foresight, and later manifests reality-bending powers equivalent to Neo's, such as the ability to fly.
+Neo destroys the Smith controlled Bane in the real world (but not before Bane/Smith blinds him).
+Neo heads to Machine City to negotiate with Deus Ex Machina, agreeing to defeat Smith in exchange for peace.
+In the Matrix, Neo and Smith have a long and destructive battle, which ends with Neo letting Smith overwrite him.
+With Smith now connected to the Source as a result, the Machines are able to destroy Smith and freeing the humans and programs he had overwritten.